 International Rescue Committee (IRC) provides workforce development services for refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants resettling in America.
-IRC became a member of the AJCCN and partner at American Job Center Largo through a WDB facilitated partnership between IRC, Prince George's Community College and EPG.
-IRC partners with Prince George's Community College's WIOA Title II programming to help its English language learning participate become proficient reading and writing in English, along with securing a high school credential recognized I America.
+IRC became a member of the AJCCN and partner at American Job Center Largo through a WDB facilitated partnership between IRC, Prince George's Community College and

+EPG.
+IRC partners with Prince George's Community College's WIOA Title II programming to help its English language learning participate become proficient reading and writing in English, along with securing a high school credential recognized in America.

-Additionally, IRC's workforce development focuses assist their participants identify realistic, achievable career paths that have the potential to offer a livable wage.
+Additionally, IRC's workforce development focuses on assisting their participants to identify realistic, achievable career paths that have the potential to offer a livable wage.
 IRC partners with EPG through its Career Pathways for All (CPFA) programming to co-enroll participants and connect participants to career readiness skills training, occupational skills training, and job fairs and hiring events.
-IRC and CPFA are working to expand their services to students who are first generation American Citizens that reside in households where they are dependents of refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants who have resettled in America
+IRC and CPFA are working to expand their services to students who are first generation American Citizens that reside in households where they are dependents of refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants who have resettled in America.

-(D) A description of the steps taken by the Local Board to engage entities identified in A in the formulation of its Local Plan.
+D. A description of the steps taken by the Local Board to engage entities identified in A in the formulation of its Local Plan.

 Since 2016, the first WIOA Local Plan written by the WDB, the WDB has worked to improve its administrative processes and operations.
-Included in these improvements, is the process of writing the Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan.
+Included in these improvements is the process of writing the Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan.
 The WDB has always engaged all of the core partners in the development of its Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan.
-The change for the 2020 - 2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, compared to other plans, is the goal for the 2020-2024 plan and the process that was implemented in writing the plan.
+However, for the 2020-2024 plan, the WDB changed the goal and the process for writing the plan.

-As stated above, one of the greatest process and administrative changes of the WDB for the drafting of the WDB's 2020 - 2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, was the goal of the plan.
+As stated above, one of the greatest process and administrative changes of the WDB for the drafting of the WDB's 2020-2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, was the goal of the plan.
 Historically, the WDB's Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan was strictly aligned with, and directed to, the vision and compliance of the Workforce Innovation and Opportunity Act.
 There was never a vision or goal for the WDB's Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan to be a plan for anything outside of WIOA.
 With the drafting of the 2020 - 2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, the WDB modified the vision and usage of the plan to be a plan for the entire Prince George's County Public Workforce System, operating as the Prince George's County American Job Center Community Network (AJCCN).
-In the spirit and vision of the AJCCN, this 2020 - 2024 Prince George's County Local Workforce Development Area Local Workforce Development Area Local Integrated Public Workforce System Plan has been drafted to be a plan for the entire Prince George's County Public Workforce System and AJCCN.
-After the plan is approved by the State of Maryland in 2021, the WDB plans to update the plan, almost immediately, to truly allow it to be the plan for the entire AJCCN.
-This will probably take at least a year and be completed close to the period of where the update version of plan is due to the State of Maryland in 2022/2023.
+In the spirit and vision of the AJCCN, this plan has been drafted to be a plan for the entire Prince George's County Public Workforce System and AJCCN.